vikingdata/articles/databases/mongo/DOING/Multiple_Mongo_one_server.md

 -----

 So why did I chose port 3001?
 I needed 4 servers with their own uniqr ports.
 In another article I will shard this replica set and I will need the default port of 27017 for mongos.
+In an future article, I will be exploring replica set, sharding, and other things based on the setup here.

 ```
 sudo bash